aesir321/spam-classifier/README.md

 ## Usage instructions

+Install the virtual environment defined in the `requirements-dev.txt`.
+To download and unpack the data first run fetch_data.py.
+To run the classifier run the command python main.py.

 ## Acknowledgements

 Parts of this repository are based upon work from the book Hands-On Machine Learning with Scikit-Learn, Keras and Tensorflow by Aurelien Geron.